zephyrproject-rtos/zephyr/doc/connectivity/networking/networking_with_multiple_instances.rst

 Prerequisites
 *************

-On the Linux Host, fetch the Zephyr ``net-tools`` project, which is located in a separate Git repository:
+On the Linux Host, find the Zephyr `net-tools`_ project, which can either be found in a Zephyr standard installation under the ``tools/net-tools`` directory or installed stand alone from its own git repository:

 .. code-block:: console